-Prior to the expiry of sixty days from date of completion of temporary works, the site of the temporary works shall be reinstated to the condition which existed prior to such works taking place.
+Prior to the expiry of sixty days from date of completion of the development, the site of the works shall be reinstated to the condition or improved condition which existed prior to such works taking place.

 Reason: To ensure that all land over the heating networks is reinstated promptly and to an appropriate standard.